 Moving from on-premise applications to XaaS can provide many benefits, especially when it comes to cyber security, and should be front of mind for any business.
 Here's why...Read more

 17 December 2020 | By Ashley Payne

 IT today needs to offer the agility, scalability and resilience for businesses to both survive and thrive.
-Now longer-term hybrid working is a real possibility for many, it’s important to reflect on current successes and opportunities for improvement, whilst also planning ahead.
+Now longer-term hybrid working is a real possibility for many, it’s important to reflect on current successes and opportunities for improvement, while also planning ahead.
 Clearly, digital efforts will continue to accelerate and consolidate over the years ahead to meet future demands.
 And for almost every firm, this will involve cloud technologies.

-Of course, the cloud itself is not a new concept – before the pandemic, 93% of UK businesses were already using it in one way or another*.
+Of course, the cloud itself is not a new concept — before the pandemic, 93% of UK businesses were already using it in one way or another1.
 And rather than simply being viewed as an end goal, the cloud serves as a fundamental tool in enabling organisations to overcome business challenges whilst remaining competitive.
 Here’s a reminder how…

 Easy to control and manage, the cloud can help alleviate this pressure that IT teams face.
-Cloud services can be set up without needing to be physically on site, and as there’s no physical infrastructure, services are quick to deploy, change and scale, whilst also giving control of your requirements.
+Cloud services can be set up without needing to be physically on site, and as there’s no physical infrastructure, services are quick to deploy, change and scale, while also giving control of your requirements.
 And by their very nature, cloud services benefit from perpetual updates, freeing up the IT team to focus on more strategic value-added projects.